-Sponsoring a course or program: this is a clever way for the partner to advertise itself to the students, hence to potential employees.
-If the scientific standards are ensured, the partner may also provide input into the course or program itself.
+Sponsoring a course or programme: this is a clever way for the partner to advertise itself to the students, hence to potential employees.
+If the scientific standards are ensured, the partner may also provide input into the course or programme itself.